If you are a student or a postdoctoral research fellow, this section is for you!

 Conference delegates are encouraged to book their accommodation as soon as possible.
 There are four local hotels that provide a discount only when booked via the conference website.
 We acknowledge that ECR funding might be limited, so Airbnb might be a cheaper alternative.
 If you are considering Airbnb, or renting a room in a shared house, please get in touch with the ECR organising committee for help via the conference email.
 "Beware of scams!"
 The conference organisers will NEVER send you promotion emails about any accommodation.
 If you receive such a communication, please ignore that.
 Also, NEVER provide your banking details, such as your credit card, to any third party.

-There are also some cheaper accommodation options through Deakin University where you can rent a private bedroom with a shared living space from $75 per night.
+Cheaper accommodation is available through Deakin University where you can rent a private bedroom with a shared living space from $78 per night at the Waterfront campus shared apartments.

 Things to do in Geelong - top spots guide